nerettilab/SIMBA3D/examples/command_line_tutorial/tutorial.md

 ## Converting to Other formats

-It is recommended the results be saved in the.npz since it is more likely to load correctly in python.
+It is recommended the results be saved in the .json since it is more likely to load correctly in python.
 Other output formates can then be converted later using the <'simba3d-convertion'> tool.

-To convert all the .npz files into .mat (MatLab Mat-File format) in the results directory, type the following command:
+To convert all the .json files into .mat (MatLab Mat-File format) in the results directory, type the following command:
-> simba3d-convertion results/*.npz --ext_out .mat
+> simba3d-convertion results/*.json --ext_out .mat

-This command might actually work for generally convering .npz to .mat, but this feature will not be supported to that level of generality.
-Currently only convertion from .npz to .mat, .json, and .txt is supported specifically for simba3d outputs.
+This command might actually work for generally convering .json to .mat, but this feature will not be supported to that level of generality.
+Currently only convertion from .json to .mat, .json, and .npz is supported specifically for simba3d outputs.

 ## Printing information from results